tonic-team/tonic.site/content/Installation/template_repository/index.md

 weight: 2
 ---

-## Start from GitHub template
+## Start from GitHub template and add submodules

 Refer to [Research folder structure quick start guide ](/standard), clone the repository or download its content.

 Make it a datalad repository with `datalad create -f -c text2git`

-## Add submodules

 You can either add submodules, or modify folders to become submodules.

-Using datalad, you can create the submodules with:
+Using datalad, you can create the repo and submodules with:

 ```
+datalad create -f -c text2git

 datalad create -f -c text2git -d .
 06_dissemination
 datalad create -d .
 03_data/001_rawdata
 datalad create -d .
 03_data/001_deriveddata